algotrade-course/Group3/README.md

 To draw the graphs to illustrate the results of optimization process, run the following script:
 - `-v`: Path to summary.csv file created by the optimization process.
+- ⚠️ **Note:** Click the exit button (red button in the top-left corner) of each figure to view the next one.
+Do not terminate the program.
+The figures will appear one after another.
 ```
 python src/optimization.py -v src/OPTIMIZATION_RANDOM/summary.csv
 ```